BsaibesT/bsaibest.github.io/_projects/7_project.md

 <div class="caption">
     This image can also have a caption.
 It's like magic.
 </div>

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">